The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Description and analysis of individual systems

-Although the signals at 11.9 and 33.9 days are clearly induced by planets orbiting around \object{HD\,20003}, the signal at 184 days is more difficult to interpret as it is located at half a year, with strong aliases at 127 days and 359 days, nearly a year.
+Although the signals at 11.9 and 33.9 days are clearly induced by planets orbiting around \object{HD\,20003}, the signal at 184 days is more difficult to interpret as it is very close to half a year, with strong aliases at 127 days and 359 days (close to 1/3 and 1 year).
 As explained in Sec.~\ref{sec:analysis3}, signals at a year or harmonics of it can be induced by a discontinuity in the wavelength calibration introduced by tiny gaps between the different quadrants of the detector.
 However, the RV data that we analyze here have been corrected for this effect following the work of \citet{Dumusque-2015}.
-This correction has been already applied to the RVs of several stars, an has always been successful in removing the spurious signal.
-The fact that the RV residuals after removing the two planets, the second-order polynomial drift and the effect of the magnetic cycle do not correlate with the barycentric Earth RV (BERV, see right panel of Fig.~\ref{udry:fig4.1}) disfavors the hypothesis that the 184-day signal is due to a discontinuity in the wavelength calibration introduced by tiny gaps between the different quadrants of the detector.
-We would therefore be inclined to claim that this signal at 184 days is a real planetary signal.
-However, although intensively tested, there is still some possibilities that the data reduction system does not correct for all the instrumental effects in this particular case.
+This correction has been already applied to the RVs of several stars, and has always been successful in removing the spurious signal.
+The fact that the RV residuals after removing the two planets, and the long-period effect of the magnetic cycle do not correlate with the barycentric Earth velocity (BERV, see right panel of Fig.\,\ref{udry:fig4.1}) disfavors the hypothesis that the 184-day signal is due to a discontinuity in the wavelength calibration introduced by tiny gaps between the different quadrants of the detector.
+In conclusion, we would be inclined to claim that this signal at 184 days is a real planetary signal.
+However, although intensively tested, there is always the possibility that the data reduction system does not correct for all the instrumental effects in this particular case.
 We leave the signal as a potential one, and encourage other teams to confirm it using other pipelines or other facilities than { HARPS}.

-The two Neptune mass planets found orbiting \object{HD20003} are close to a 3:1 commensurability with periods of 11.9 and 33.9 days.
-This is probably the cause of the relatively high eccentricity of planet b.